 Occasionally, they even ask, “Exactly what is the Musiah Piano Method?”— in other words, they are really asking me to define it.

-So it got me thinking, it’s one thing to describe it (as per The Best Piano Method page), but can it be defined?
+So it got me thinking, it’s one thing to describe it (as per our Piano Methods Compared page), but can it be defined?